-As convenient as the modern digital process has made photography these days, I still miss the good old days of film photography though, that wonderful process of creating your image.
-Photographing your subject is just the start.
-The fun then continued in the dark room.
-Firstly by the processing of your film, then of course the printing of your negative.
-Watching as the your image gradually appears on the paper in the developer, a magical moment.
-The taking of photographs used to be a wonderful and fascinating process from start to finish, that is sadly missing from today’s digital process.
+As convenient as the modern digital process has made photography these days, I still miss the good old days of film photography.
+That wonderful process of creating your image, photographing the scene with your camera was just the start of the journey.
+The fun then began in the dark room, processing your film, then of course printing the negatives.
+The magical moment for me was watching as your image gradually appeared on the blank paper immersed in the developer solution, a magical moment indeed.
+The creation of images used to be a wonderful and fascinating process from start to finish, that is sadly missing from today’s image making process.

-I was overjoyed when this image was chosen and awarded a ‘First Merit’ in the national student category.
+I was overjoyed to learn that my image went on to be awarded a ‘First Merit’ in the student category of this BIPP national competition.

-I have had the pleasure and honour of being a Trustee, Volunteer, Guide and photographer for the Registered Charity, ‘Friends of Williamson’s Tunnels’ since 1999.
-It has been a fascinating journey of exploration working in the Tunnels.
+I have had the pleasure and honour of being a Volunteer, Guide, Trustee and photographer for the Registered Charity, “Friends of Williamson’s Tunnels” since 1999.
+It has been a fascinating journey of discovery and exploration working in the Tunnels.
 Digging and exploring the tunnels, meeting many interesting people, but the most wonderful thing has been showing the many hundreds if not thousands of people around Joseph Williamson’s Subterranean kingdom.
 I have also had the pleasure taking many of the photographs within the tunnels, showing the progress of their discovery and restoration throughout the years.

 I am also involved in the “Liverpool & Manchester Railway Trust”.
-We are determined to get Liverpool’s Railway Heritage recognised and apreciated by the world.
+We are determined to get Liverpool’s Railway Heritage recognised and appreciated by the world.
 Liverpool, the birthplace of the Railways.

 I am Proud of my home city of Liverpool, its History, Heritage and it’s Architecture.

-My web site is continually growing, as I have time to add to it.
-Please do come back again soon.
+My web site is continually growing, as and when I have time to add to it.
+So please do come back again soon.